Applying for a provisional driving licence

 Applying for provisional entitlement for larger vehicles, buses or minibuses

 If you currently hold a valid full licence and want to add provisional entitlement to drive large vehicles, minibuses or buses you must complete the DL1 application form and the medical report form DLM1.
-These are available from main Post Office® branches, local vehicle licensing offices or MOT centres.
+These are available from main Post Office® branches or MOT test centres.